Vibration Damping in Underactuated Cable-suspended Artwork -- Flying Belt Motion Control: Dynamic Model of the Belt System

 where $\mathbf{M}$ is the mass matrix, $\partial_\mathbf{q}\mathbf{c}$ is the Jacobian matrix of constraints (partial derivative of the constraint vector $\mathbf{c}$ with respect to generalized coordinates $\mathbf{q}$), $\ddot{\mathbf{q}}$ is the vector of generalized accelerations (second derivative of $\mathbf{q}$ with respect to time $t$), $\boldsymbol{\lambda}$ is the vector of Lagrange multipliers, $\mathbf{f}^E$ is the vector of generalized applied forces, $\mathbf{f}^V$ is the vector of centrifugal forces, and $\mathbf{f}^D$ is the vector absorbing quadratic-velocity terms remaining after double time-differentiation of constraint equations.

-The number of bodies in the multibody system described by such equations is naturally not limited.
 This paper investigates the system composed of two bodies, therefore, the vector $\mathbf{q}$ of generalized coordinates includes two particular vectors $\mathbf{q}_1$, $\mathbf{q}_2$ of body coordinates.
 Equations (\ref{eq:mod_1}) are written in general notation, and their members acquire specific forms depending on the used multibody formalism.
 This work utilizes absolute coordinates together with Euler angles, and so the vector $\mathbf{q}_i$ of generalized coordinates describing the position and the orientation of each body ($i$ is the body index) is defined as $\mathbf{q}_i = ^\mathrm{T},$ where $X_i, Y_i, Z_i$ are absolute coordinates of the referential point $O_i$ and $\psi_i, \vartheta_i, \varphi_i$ is the sequence of Euler angles called the precession, the nutation, and the spin.

 Expressions of $\mathbf{M}$, $\mathbf{f}^E$, $\mathbf{f}^V$ can be found in many publications dedicated to multibody dynamics, see e.g. \cite{Shabana2010}.
 However, the vector $\mathbf{c}$ of kinematic constraints, which derivatives form both $\partial_\mathbf{q}\mathbf{c}$ and $\mathbf{f}^D$, depends on the specific multibody system.
 Body 1 can perform only one primitive motion, which is the rotation with respect to the global axis $Z$, all other motions are not allowed.
 These kinematic restrictions can be mathematically formulated by five constraint equations $X_1 - X_1^0 = 0$,\;~$Y_1 - Y_1^0 = 0$,\; $Z_1 - Z_1^0 = 0$,\; $\psi_1 - \psi_1^0 = 0$,\; $\vartheta_1 - \vartheta_1^0 = 0$, where the superscript~$\cdot^0$ denotes the initial value of the particular coordinate.